 As the Labradoodle is one of the most popular designer dog breeds, you shouldn’t have to travel far to find a top-quality breeder.
 Remember that good-quality breeders are likely to have waiting lists for pups, but this is a good sign.
 It’s important to work with a breeder who is responsible for ensuring the best health of their pups.
 A great place to start your Labradoodle breeder search is with the ALAA.

 The expected starting price for a standard-sized pup is around $1,000.
 This can rise to several thousand if you are looking to work with a popular breeder or a pup with ‘perfect’ markings or rarer colors.
 If you find a Labradoodle for any less than this price, see it as a warning sign that they could be an irresponsible breeder.
 Or worse, part of a puppy mill that often produces sick and problematic dogs.

-Top signs of a responsible breeder include being allowed to meet the pups and one of their parents (usually the mom) in their home environment.
+The top signs of a responsible breeder include being allowed to meet the pups and one of their parents (usually the mom) in their home environment.
 The breeders will have lots of questions for you to ensure you know what you’re letting yourselves in for.
 In turn, they’ll be able to answer all of your questions.
 They’ll have the relevant health certificates and be generally welcoming.
-If you get a bad feeling, walk away and trust your gut!
+If you get a bad feeling, walk away and trust your gut.

 Rescues & Shelters

 Buying a puppy isn’t the right option for everyone, be that for financial or lifestyle reasons.
 Thankfully, there are other options on the table, as you can consider adoption.
 However, please be warned that Labradoodles are rare in rescue shelters.

 This is because most breeder contracts require pups to be surrendered back to the breeder rather than rescue shelters.
 And when they do appear in rescue shelters, you can be sure that they’ll receive lots of applications.